itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 * Microsoft Edge

     - Footer titles were white on a white background and thus invisible.
+Not a microsoft edge issue due to a general h2 test I did else where.

 ### Device compatibility